sipefree/RelaxKit/README.md

 It follows the philosophy of Node.JS-style asynchronous libraries, with each function taking a callback at the end.
-The callback argument is un-named ( @selector(:) ) for brevity.
+The callback argument is un-named [i.e @selector(:)] for brevity.
 The API is heavily based on https://github.com/cloudhead/cradle.

 It also includes a small Objective-C version of EventEmitter.
 I know that Foundation has similar functionality all over it, but this one